Tubing formula keeps lashes defined all day without smudging—works best when lids are oil-free for longer, cleaner wear.

 - Creates a clean, defined lash look

-- Removes more easily than many waterproof mascaras
+- Easier to remove than many traditional waterproof mascaras

-- Not the best for soft, fluffy volume
+- Not ideal if you want soft, fluffy volume

 Blinc Original Tubing Mascara